qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Chimeric reads
 Chimeric reads occur when one sequencing read aligns to two distinct portions of the genome with little or no overlap.
 This could be like sequence A mapped to 85156-85257 bp of genome, while part of sequence A mapped to 85273-85320 bp of genome.
 Then, sequence A is a chimeric read.
 Chimeric reads are indicative of structural variation.
 Chimeric reads are also called split reads.

+An alignment of a read that cannot be represented as a linear alignment.
+A chimeric alignment is represented as a set of linear alignments that do not have large overlaps.
+Typically, one of the linear alignments in a chimeric alignment is considered the “representative” alignment, and the others are called “supplementary” and are distinguished by the supplementary alignment flag.
+All the SAM records in a chimeric alignment have the same QNAME

 ## Chimeric read in PacBio
 PacBio generates two types of chimeric reads:
 1. unsplit subreads, i.e. siamaera